Pc04012004/XeroPages-Hackfusion/README.md

 ✔ Accountability: Budget tracking and complaint handling prevent misuse of funds and power.
 ✔ Fair Elections: A structured online voting system ensures integrity.
 ✔ Student Safety: Automated health and leave notifications keep parents informed.

-now for this ...give me a website structure design ...step by step page by page